-- 6 Registration is only required for employees filing a claim.
-The employee will need an email - address (either government or personal), their government organization, and their supervisor's - 8 email address to register in ECOMP. - 9 To file a CA-1 or CA-2 form the employee should be prepared to provide the details of the new - injury/illness claims including; details for the event (place, time, extent of injury, etc.) and - electronic copies of any additional supporting documentation, such as witness statements, - medical reports, etc.
+- supervisor and safety manager.
+The system will automatically direct employees to ECOMP if a - claim needs to be filed for the type of incident entered in SMIS.
+The employee, supervisor and - the local safety managers are notified via email of the initialized incident along with detailed - 4 instructions. - 5 Information Transition from SMIS to ECOMP - 6 ECOMP Registration is only required for employees filing a claim.
+The employee will need an - email address (either government or personal), their government organization, and their - 8 supervisor's email address to register in ECOMP. - 9 To file a CA-1 or CA-2 form the employee should be prepared to provide the details of the new - injury/illness claims including; details for the event (place, time, extent of injury, etc.) and - electronic copies of any additional supporting documentation, such as witness statements, - medical reports, etc.